jsai2001/Common-PDFs/Rayputa Robotics Round 2/RapyutaRoboticsSRERound/On-Call Troubleshooting (AWS & Terraform).md

 Timeout is in seconds; 10 is valid (max is 900 as of now).

 ## Terraform-Based Questions

-Here are the answers to your Terraform-related questions.
-I’ll provide concise, functional Terraform configurations for each task, assuming AWS as the provider.
-Each script is standalone but assumes you’ve set up the AWS provider (e.g., with `provider "aws" { region = "us-east-1" }`) and have appropriate credentials configured.
-I’ll use HCL syntax (Terraform’s native language) and keep explanations brief unless you ask for more detail.

 **31. Terraform configuration to create an S3 bucket with public read access**
 ```hcl